Creamer's Field was originally part of Creamer's Dairy.

 2009, it closed with a Tex-Mex dinner and fundraiser for Camp Habitat.

-The visitor center's summer hours (at least in
+The visitor center's winter hours are noon to 4pm.
+Summer hours (at least in

 1999) were 10 a.m. to 5 p.m.
 Tuesday